sparsa-inc/sparsa-mobile-sdk-android/README.md

 The SDK provides several key methods for user authentication and identity verification:

-There are two options, suspending function and with completion blocks
+There are two options, suspending function and with completion blocks.

 1. **User Authentication**:
    ```kotlin